marcpouzet/zrun/README.md

 compiler, this semantics can be used to prototype new language constructs before considering their compilation.

-The long term goal of this work is to define an executable semantics that deal with all the language features of Zélus.
-We are still far from that!
-Continuous-time features (ODEs and zero-crossings) are not treated for the moment.
+The long term objective is to define an executable semantics that deal with all the language features of Zélus.
+For the moment, the so-called "hybrid" nodes where continuous-time signals are defined by Ordinary Differential Equations (ODEs) and zero-crossing events are forbidden.
+We are not yet at this point!

-Zrun was inspired by several works that we recommend to read.
-The PhD. thesis of Gonthier 1/ "Sémantiques et modèles d'exécution des langages réactifs synchrones : application à Esterel", 1988; 2/ "The Constructive Semantics of Pure Esterel (Draft Version 3), by Berry; 3/ the paper "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997); 4/ the paper "The semantics and execution of a synchronous block-diagram language", by Edwards and Lee, Science of Computer Programming 2003.
-All are based on the fix-point computation of a monotone function on a domain with bounded height that is done at every reaction.
-The present work builds directly on 3/, reformulating the semantics so that it can be implemented in a statically typed, purely functional language that has strong normalization property (e.g., the programming language of Coq).
-In comparison, the original version in 3/ was a shallow embedding in a language with call-by-need like Haskell.
-You can read the companion paper "[A Constructive State-based Semantics and Interpreter for a Synchronous Data-flow Language with State machines](https://www.di.ens.fr/~pouzet/bib/emsoft23b-extended.pdf)" presented at EMSOFT'2023.
+ZRun was inspired by several works.
+The
+PhD. thesis of Gonthier 1/ "Sémantiques et modèles d'exécution des langages réactifs synchrones : application à Esterel", 1988; 2/ "The Constructive Semantics of Pure Esterel (Draft Version 3), by Berry; 3/ "The semantics and execution of a synchronous block-diagram language", by Edwards and Lee, Science of Computer Programming 2003.
+4/ "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997); All are based on the fix-point computation of a monotone function on a domain with bounded height that is done at every reaction.
+The present work builds directly on 4/, reformulating the semantics so that it can be implemented in a statically typed, call-by-value and purely functional language that has strong normalization property
+(e.g., the programming language of Coq).
+In comparison, the original version in 4/ was a shallow embedding in a language with call-by-need (precisely Haskell).
+You can read the companion paper "[A Constructive State-based
+Semantics and Interpreter for a Synchronous Data-flow Language with State machines](https://www.di.ens.fr/~pouzet/bib/emsoft23b-extended.pdf)" presented at EMSOFT'2023.

 If you find this work useful for your own work, please cite this paper.
-The implementation given here was a lot of work!
+The implementation was a lot of work!
 If you have any comment or question, please send a mail to Marc.Pouzet@ens.fr.

 ## Getting Started